 Marrying Your Boss | Here's a western teacher who negotiated the cultural and legal hurdles, more or less successfully, to date and - although he doesn't say so in this page - eventually marry a Korean woman.
 To make things even more complicated, she was his boss!
 This is a reconstruction of an old (1998) Geocities page. |

-Dave's ESL Cafe | This is one of the venerables and is well worth your time.
-In addition to the job listings, you'll find lots of useful advice.
-The discussion forums tend to have a somewhat bleaker view than ours.
-They're also way more up to date. |
+Dave's ESL Cafe | This is one of the venerables, with job listings and useful advice.
+The discussion forums have a somewhat darker outlook than ours. |

 Pusanweb | This was one of the first web guides for English speakers in Korea.
-It sort of grew beyond its original author's time and patience, and it's been mostly absorbed into Koreabridge (see below). |
+It's now operated by Koreabridge (see below) but seems to be a separate service. |

 Koreabridge | At one time the Pusanweb idea was extended to sites supporting ESL teachers in Ulsan, Daegu, and Daejon.
-These sites, like Pusanweb, all seem to have been snarfed up by Koreabridge.
-Koreabridge also claims to provide support for English speakers in Pusan (Busan), Kwangju (Gwangju), Incheon, Chegu (Jeju), and Seoul.
-Tall order. |
+Koreabridge united all these resources.
+It claims to now cover Pusan (Busan), Kwangju (Gwangju), Incheon, Chegu (Jeju), and Seoul. |

-EPIK | Here's another program which places westerners in Korean public schools.
-As with any such organization, be sure to investigate thoroughly before signing up.
+EPIK | Here's another program which places westerners in Korean public schools, but without Fulbright's age and family status restrictions.
+As with any such organization, check it out thoroughly before you sign up.
 Rob Price got his job through EPIK's predecessor, KORETTA, and his page is worth a look. |

 Lonely Planet | A traveler's introduction to Korea. |